 Typically, corporate lobbying occurs behind the scenes, sometimes colliding with a firm's public statements on how it plans to fight climate change.
-This can lead to a misalignment between climate talk and climate lobbying.1 In the 2022 proxy season, manifestations of such misalignment were a key issue raised by activist investors, and climate lobbying has in turn also become a major topic of concern in shareholder engagement (Ceres, 2022; Climate-Action100+, 2022).
+This can lead to a misalignment between climate talk and climate lobbying.
+In the 2022 proxy season, manifestations of such misalignment were a key issue raised by activist investors, and climate lobbying has in turn also become a major topic of concern in shareholder engagement (Ceres, 2022; Climate-Action100+, 2022).
 As a result, individual investors and investor groups started publishing expectations on corporate climate lobbying activities for their portfolio firms, including guidance on the goals, scope, and transparency of such activities (e.g., PRI, 2022).

 Corporate lobbying against climate action is not a sideshow but has been shown to have real effects on climate action by countries (Meng and Rode, 2019; Brulle, 2018).
 For example, corporate lobbying and various lawsuits in 2015 and 2016 had a major impact on the failure of the U.S. Clean Power Plan, which contained standards to reduce emissions.
 Further, auto industry lobbying arguably compromised climate rules on vehicles in the U.S. and EU.
-There is also evidence on video of how an ExxonMobil lobbyist said that the firm had fought cli-
+There is also evidence on video of how an ExxonMobil lobbyist said that the firm had

-1For example, ExxonMobil, Glencore, and Stellantis, among others, made public statements to become greener (e.g., through net-zero pledges), but in silence conducted lobbying against climate action (InfluenceMap, 2023).
+&lt;sup>1For example, ExxonMobil, Glencore, and Stellantis, among others, made public statements to become greener (e.g., through net-zero pledges), but in silence conducted lobbying against climate action (InfluenceMap, 2023).
 Similarly, the Business Roundtable, a major U.S. corporate lobbying group, publicly supported the fight against climate change while silently lobbying against stricter regulation (Lowenstein, 2022).

-mate science through "shadow groups" and targeted influential senators to weaken President Biden's climate proposals (Tabuchi, 2021).
+fought climate science through "shadow groups" and targeted influential senators to weaken President Biden's climate proposals (Tabuchi, 2021).
+Gao and Huang (2024) show that U.S. Congress members that receiving large campaign contributions from carbon-emitting firms are more likely to cast climate-skeptic votes.
 The social costs associated with climate lobbying are potentially large.
 Meng and Rode (2019) calculate that such lobbying lowered the probability of enacting the (eventually failed) Waxman-Markey Cap-and-Trade Bill by 13 percentage points, representing a social cost of \$60 billion.
 That said, climate lobbying is not necessarily only anti-climate, and pro-climate lobbying may counter attempts to obstruct, or even encourage, stricter legislation.

-Despite its significant role in the ultimate success of tackling the global climate crisis, little is known about corporate climate lobbying.
-In this paper, we help fill this important knowledge gap by conducting a comprehensive analysis of the climate lobbying activities of publicly listed U.S. firms from 2001 to 2022.
+Understanding corporate climate lobbying is important, given its significant role in the ultimate success of tackling the global climate crisis.
+In this paper, we conduct a comprehensive analysis of the climate lobbying activities of publicly listed U.S. firms from 2001 to 2022.
 We quantify corporate anti- and pro-climate lobbying expenses, identify the largest corporate lobbyists and their motives, establish how climate lobbying relates to corporate business models, and document whether and how climate lobbying is priced in financial markets.